ank19/renoise-interval/ReadMe.md

-My special thanks go to Werner Brefeld for his elaboration of the [consonance value calculation](http://www.brefeld.homepage.t-online.de/konsonanz.html) (in German only) and his willing and extensive support regarding questions.
+My special thanks go to Werner Brefeld for his elaboration of the [consonance value calculation](http://www.brefeld.homepage.t-online.de/konsonanz.html) (in German only) and his willing and extensive support regarding questions, and for cross-reading this documentation.

 Further reference:
 >Stolzenburg, Frieder.